Yuri-M-Dias/commonplace/README.md

 - **"Yeah, that's what the present is.
 It's a little unsatisfying because life's a little unsatisfying."**, Gil, Midnight in Paris
 - **"The artist's job is not to succumb to despair but to find an antidote for the emptiness of existence."**, Gertrude Stein, Midnight in Paris
 - **"You'll never write well if you fear dying."**, Ernest Hemingway in Midnight in Paris
+- **"Who needs talent when you have intensity?"**, Jeff Atwood quoting Jack Black's Tenacious D.

 ##Português